Facts of lice

 Eggs take approximately one week to hatch but can take anything from 6-10 days.

-Once a female head louse has matured (which takes about 15 days from the egg being laid) it will continue to lay up to 8 eggs per day for the remainder of their 30-35 day lifespan.
+Once a female head louse has matured (which takes about 15 days from the egg being laid) she will remain pregnant and continue to lay up to 8 eggs per day for the remainder of their 30-35 day lifespan.
 When any infestation is left untreated each head louse can lay up to 150 eggs in their life cycle.

 Once a female head louse has matured (which takes about 15 days from the egg being laid) it will continue to lay eggs throughout their full 30-35 day lifespan.
 When any infestation is left untreated each head louse can lay up to 150 eggs in their life cycle.
 Not everyone itches, and there is sometimes no visible sign of infestation until the nits (empty egg cases) grow out in the hair, so there can be hundreds of head lice on one person's head during a prolonged infestation.
 However, most infestations are picked up earlier on once the eggs begin to hatch, the average number of lice found on an infested person is around 30.